canada-ca/cloud-guardrails/EN/00_Applicable-Scope.md

 A summary of the different types of cloud usage is outlined in the description of the profile in the table below:

-Note: refer to slide 18-19 of https://wiki.gccollab.ca/images/7/75/GC_Cloud_Connection_Patterns.pdf
+Note: refer to slide 18-19 of [Cloud Connection Patterns Overview](https://wiki.gccollab.ca/images/7/75/GC_Cloud_Connection_Patterns.pdf)

 | Ref # | Profile | Characteristics | Applicable Service Model | Connection Type |
 |- |- |- |- |- |